I Want To...

 His research interests are adult and pediatric lung disease and the study of pediatric neoplasms.
 Dr. Askin serves on the editorial board of several journals, including The American Journal of Surgical Pathology.
 He has authored numerous articles on pulmonary disease, contributed to a number of textbooks on the subject, and co-authored two editions of The Surgical Pathology of Non-Neoplastic Lung Diseases.

-- Chief of Pathology, Johns Hopkins Bayview Medical Center
+- Director, Surgical Pathology Johns Hopkins Bayview Medical Center

 - Professor of Pathology